Razichennouf/Sandboxify/README.md

     <li>&#128187; Flexible provisioning options for various operating systems and software stacks.</li>
   </ul>
   <h2>Getting Started &#128295;</h2>
-  <p>To get started with Isolab, simply clone this repository and follow the detailed instructions in the documentation. &#128214;</p>
+  <p>To get started with Sandboxify, simply clone this repository and follow the detailed instructions in the documentation. &#128214;</p>
   <h2>Contributing &#128077;</h2>
   <p>We welcome contributions from the community!
 If you have ideas, bug reports, or feature requests, feel free to open an issue or submit a pull request. &#128406;</p>
   <h2>License &#128273;</h2>
-  <p>Isolab is licensed under the MIT License.
+  <p>Sandboxify is licensed under the MIT License.
 See the LICENSE file for more details. &#128221;</p>
   <h2>Have fun sandboxing! &#129302;</h2>
 </body>
 </html>